SherifGabr/3D-World/README.md

 Rotation is controlled by the mouse movement (handleMouse function).
 The function updates theta (x-axis/yaw) and phi (y-axis/pitch) by multiplying a step value (in this case 0.2) by the frameTime attribute.
 Translation was made possible by handleKeys function which is activated by key presses (pg.key.get_pressed()).
 If the key matches one of w, a, s, or d keys, motion starts in that direction by multiplying a step value (in this case 0.0025) by the frameTime attribute.

-# 4: Gouraud shading
+# 4: Phong shading
-For this point, I was not able/did not have the time capacity to finish it.
-There are some useful tutorials but phong shading was the more popular topic in the shading tutorials.
+For the shading, Phong shading was used instead of Gouraud shading.
 # 5: Skymap using cube mapping

 This was done by instantiating the class CubeMapBasicMaterial.
 Its working principle is by using 5 images of a sky image and projecting each image to a face of the cube using the GL_TEXTURE_CUBE_MAP_{DIRECTION_DIMENSION}.